Osintedx/RestFul-API/README.md

 **INSTALL POSTMAN, NODE.JS, EXPRESS**

-The information provided avoids the server from crashing at Random-Rates, make sure to include Propor Security Fixes, to avoid Data-RTC Leak.
+The information provided avoids the server from crashing at Random-Rates